 Brian Barr has taught at California High School in San Ramon for the past 19 years.
 He teaches freshmen English and runs the school’s newspaper and mock trial programs.
 He also has coached the men’s golf team at San Ramon Valley High in Danville for the past 15 years.
 Before becoming a teacher, Brian was a professional journalist for nine years, working as a reporter and sports editor for several daily newspapers in the East Bay and San Joaquin Valley.
 Brian earned an undergraduate degree in political science from UC San Diego in 1992.
 He is a 1998 graduate of Central Catholic High School in Modesto.

+Sold out!
 InkSwarm: A playful home for teen writers to explore various genres, find an audience and join a community of fellow writers

 June 22 – July 17, 2020 (4 weeks)